ssbc/ssb-index-feeds-spec/README.md

 # Feedless identity

-Feedless identity is a concept where multiple regular feeds are linked together with a specific purpose such as belonging to the same physical person (same-as).
-The identity will have keypair that is shared with between the linked members.
+Feedless identity is a concept where multiple regular identities are linked together with a specific purpose, such as belonging to the same physical person (same-as).
+The identity will have keypair that is shared with the linked members.
+The reason it is called feedless is because, as the name implies, all messages related to the identity is posted on the feeds of the members of an feedless identity.

-Thus feedless is a meta feed that contains messages related to other feeds it is linked to.
-It works by consensus, meaning as long as all the members of a feedless identity are mutually linked, the identity is valid.
+Each identity should have a feed containing messages related to feedless identities it is linked to.
+Each feedless identity works by consensus, meaning as long as all the members of an identity are mutually linked, the identity is considered valid.
 Any member of the identity can revoke the validity of an identity by creating a tombstone message.

-Anyone can create a new feedless identity by first creating a keypair and then announcing the identity:
+To create a new feedless identity, a keypair is created and the identity is announced:

 ```
 { type: 'feedless/create', identity: '@id', name: 'arj' }
 ```

-Then the identity can be linked between metafeeds:
+The identity can then be linked between identities:

 ```
 { type: 'feedless/link', identity: '@id', from: '@mf', to: '@othermf', tangles: { feedless: { root: '%abc', previous: '%abcd' } } }